Effects of Stellar Rotation in Parker's Hydrodynamic Stellar Wind Model: How Protostars and Strong Rotators Lose their Angular Momentum Fast

 {\bf Abstract} \\ \\

 The effects of the stellar rotation and the consequent azimuthal stellar wind flow in Parker's \cite{Par} hydrodynamic stellar wind model are discussed.
 Of special interest is the emergence of a whole new \textit{hydrodynamic} physics via a new critical point in the stellar wind flow, which supersedes the critical point in Parker's \cite{Par} hydrodynamic model.
-The effect of the stellar rotation is shown to cause, \begin{itemize} \item [*] the new critical point to occur lower in the corona, so the stellar wind experiences a stronger \textit{afterburner} (as in an aircraft jet engine) action in the corona and also to lead to enhanced mass-loss rates; \item [*] the new critical point, for strong rotators, to occur at a fixed location for a given star, determined only by the basic stellar parameters like the mass $M$ and the angular velocity $\Omega_\ast$, the variations in the stellar wind environment notwithstanding; \item [*] stronger density fall-off and enhanced acceleration of the stellar wind at large distances from the star - this effect materializes even near the star, for strong rotators; \item [*] the physical throat section of the effective \textit{de Laval} nozzle associated with the stellar wind flow to become narrower, indicative of an enhanced flow acceleration; \end{itemize}

-and hence to lead to tenuous and faster stellar wind flows without change in the mass flux.
+The effect of the stellar rotation is shown to cause the new critical point to occur lower in the corona, so the stellar wind experiences a stronger \textit{afterburner} (as in an aircraft jet engine) action in the corona.
+For strong rotators, the new critical point is shown to occur at a fixed location for a given star, determined only by the basic stellar parameters like the mass $M$ and the angular velocity $\Omega_\ast$, the variations in the stellar wind environment notwithstanding.
+The stellar rotation leads to stronger density fall-off and enhanced acceleration of the stellar wind at large distances from the star - this effect materializes even close to the star, for strong rotators.
+The stellar rotation causes the physical throat section of the effective \textit{de Laval} nozzle associated with the stellar wind flow to become narrower, indicative of an enhanced flow acceleration.
+Thus, the stellar rotation leads to tenuous and faster stellar wind flows without change in the mass flux, and hence provides an efficient physical mechanism for protostars and strong rotators to lose their angular momentum quickly.

 \textbf{1.
 Introduction}\\